DotHarness/.github/profile/README.md

 Most AI tools start with the individual.
 DotHarness starts with the project: the repository, Unity project, client workspace, or internal tool where context and decisions actually live.

-DotCraft is our core Agent Harness for project-scoped AI workspaces.
-Oratorio is our agent collaboration board, powered by DotCraft. dotcraft-unity is the Unity Editor client that connects Unity projects to DotCraft over ACP.

 ## What We Build

 - [DotCraft](https://github.com/DotHarness/dotcraft): AI Agent lives in your project.
 An open-source Agent Harness for project-scoped AI workspaces, with sessions, memory, skills, MCP tools, approvals, configuration, and clients across Desktop, CLI, TUI, bots, SDKs, and AppServer.